Tracing Capital Flows

 However, despite experiencing a local period of net capital outflow, the confidence of new investors in the market has been remarkably robust.
 In recent weeks, there has also been a very modest uptick in long-side bias in perpetual futures markets.

-Overall, this paints a picture of a market which has cooled down from the excesses seen in March, whilst not breaking the sentiment of many new Bitcoin investors.
+Overall, this paints a picture of a market that has cooled down from the excesses seen in March, whilst not breaking the sentiment of many new Bitcoin investors.

 Disclaimer: This report does not provide any investment advice.
 All data is provided for information and educational purposes only.
 No investment decision shall be based on the information provided here and you are solely responsible for your own investment decisions.